ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 ```

 What's happening here?
-Firs, a callback is attached to the `message` event which will be triggered when the message sent by AppComponent to this worker is received.
+First, a callback is attached to the `message` event which will be triggered when the message sent by `AppComponent` is received.

-Next, the `data` object will received and it will contain the `heroes` array and `flag` in it, so we destructure the received data and use this information for the `heroes.sort` callback.
+Next, the `data` object received will contain the `heroes` array and `flag` in it, so we destructure the received data and use this information for the `heroes.sort` callback.

 Now check your app again in your browser and click around the two buttons.